Vog

 Vog is a form of air pollution that results when sulfur dioxide and other gases and particles emitted by an erupting volcano react with oxygen and moisture in the presence of sunlight.
-The word is a portmanteau of the words "volcanic" and "smog," the latter itself a portmanteau of "smoke" and "fog."
+The word is a portmanteau of the words volcanic and smog, the latter itself a portmanteau of smoke and fog.
 The term is in common use in the Hawaiian Islands, where the Kīlauea volcano, on the Island of Hawaiʻi (the "Big Island"), erupted continuously between 1983 and 2018.
-Based on June 2008 measurements, Kīlauea emits 2,000–4,000 tons of sulfur dioxide (SO_{2}) every day.
+Based in June 2008 measurements, Kīlauea emits 2,000–4,000 tons of sulfur dioxide (SO_{2}) every day.

 Description

 Vog is created when volcanic gases (primarily oxides of sulfur) react with sunlight, oxygen and moisture.
 The result includes sulfuric acid and other sulfates.
 Vog is made up of a mixture of gases and aerosols which makes it hard to study and potentially more dangerous than either on their own.

 Vog, which originates from volcanic vents, differs from laze, created when lava enters the ocean.

 The Volcanic winter of 536 has reports of "A dense, dry fog" in the Middle East, China and Europe.

 Sulfur dioxide emissions from Halemaʻumaʻu creates vog.